-As the Manager of Restorative Communities at the Partnership for Los Angeles Schools, Julija manages the implementation of restorative justice practices across a network of high-need LAUSD schools in Boyle Heights, South Los Angeles, and Watts.
+As the Coordinator of School Transformation, Restorative Communities at the Partnership for Los Angeles Schools, Julija manages the implementation of restorative justice practices, social emotional learning, trauma informed practices and culturally responsive teaching across a network of high-need LAUSD schools in Boyle Heights, South Los Angeles, and Watts.
 Named one of "30 Under 30 Innovative Educators" in 2011, Julija Zubac is an educator with extensive teaching and international experience.
 Ms. Zubac has taught social science for grades 5th-12th, in Glendale, Rosemead and Watts.
-A graduate of the University of Pennsylvania (BA, Honors in Political Science) and Claremont Graduate University (MA, Education), Julija has worked on projects in India, Bosnia, and Mexico and grew up in the ex-Yugoslavia, Italy and the U.S. Julija is fluent in four languages and is an award-winning writer for her ethnographic research at Claremont Graduate University.
+A graduate of the University of Pennsylvania (BA, Honors in Political Science) and Claremont Graduate University (MA, Education), Julija has worked on projects in India, Bosnia, and Mexico and grew up in the ex-Yugoslavia, Italy and the U.S. Julija is a war survivor and an activist for a more peaceful and just world.

-Specialties: teaching and instructional leadership; workshop facilitation; building/sustaining partnerships; grant writing; teacher-led reforms to elevate the profession; restorative justice; intercultural dialogue and diversity training.
+Specialties: teaching and instructional leadership; workshop facilitation; building/sustaining partnerships; teacher-led advocacy to elevate the profession; restorative justice; social emotional learning; antiracist teaching; intercultural dialogue.

 Languages: English, Spanish, Italian, Bosnian/Serbian/Croatian